-The invisible cast on is reminiscent of a crochet magic ring and creates a cast-on that is perfect for the tops of hats, mittens, or when working socks from the toe up.
+This cast on is reminiscent of a crochet magic ring and creates a beginning that is perfect for the tops of hats, mittens, or when working socks from the toe up.
 While slightly finicky to work at first, once you get the hang of it, the stitches work up quickly and the end result is well worth it!

 Set-Up / Make a loop over the first two fingers of your left hand with the tail end crossing over top of the ball end.
 The ball end should be hanging down towards your lap and the tail end over the top of your hand and away from you.
 Hold the tail end in place using the thumb and pointer finger on your left hand.

 Step 1a / Using a DPN in your right hand, catch the ball end from the top down, and back to front to create a yarn over on your DPN.

 Step 1b / Hold your DPN against and above the loop on your left hand – this completes the cast on of the first stitch.